A Survey on Explainable Reinforcement Learning: Concepts, Algorithms, Challenges: Explainability in RL

 \subsubsection{Self-explainable}

-A self-explainable model is intentionally designed to be self-explanatory throughout the training process, which is accomplished by imposing limitations on the complexity of the model structure~\citep{self-interpretable-1, self-interpretable-2}.
-Such a model is also known as an intrinsic model~\citep{self-interpretable-2}, as it embodies transparency and ease of understanding.
+A self-explainable model is intentionally designed to be self-explanatory throughout the training process, which is accomplished by imposing limitations on the complexity of the model structure~\cite{self-interpretable-1, self-interpretable-2}.
+Such a model is also known as an intrinsic model~\cite{self-interpretable-2}, as it embodies transparency and ease of understanding.
 The explanation logic is inherently integrated within the agent model itself.
-Our work provides a comprehensive overview of the current self-explainable agent model in the XRL field and categorizes them into two types based on the approximating target of the explainable agent model: value and policy.
-This classification can be found in Table~\ref{self-Explainable}. \paragraph{i): Value-based}
+Our work provides a comprehensive overview of the current self-explainable agent model in XRL field and categorizes them into two types based on the target of explainable agent model: value and policy.
+This classification can be found in Table~\ref{self-Explainable}. \paragraph{Value-based}

 The Q-value in RL measures the expected discounted sum of rewards that an agent would receive from a given state $(s, a)$.
-This value can also be employed to construct a deterministic or energy-based policy\citep{SAC,DQN,DDPG}.
-Due to its direct influence on the agent policy, many value-based agent model-explaining XRL frameworks primarily concentrate on the Q-value model.
+This value can also be employed to construct a deterministic or energy-based policy\cite{SAC,DQN,DDPG}.
+Thus many value-based agent model-explaining XRL frameworks primarily concentrate on the Q-value model.